SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Piezo_Trigger_Comparator.jpg">

 Most voltage comparators use open-collector output stages.
-If the inverting input has a higher potential than the non-inverting input, the output transistor is open and together with the pullup resistor, a dedicated trigger impulse is generated.
+If the inverting input has a higher potential than the non-inverting input, the output transistor is open and together with the pull-up resistor, a dedicated trigger impulse is generated.

-For many applications, the rather short voltage spike of a pizeo element needs to be transformed into a pulse with a determined on-time period.
-This can be done with a  monostabile multivibrator.
+For many applications, the rather short voltage spike of a piezo element needs to be transformed into a pulse with a determined on-time period.
+This can be done with a  mono stable multivibrator.
 It remains in this state for a time determined by the circuitry, then it flips back to its initial state.
 In this case, the comparator circuit of the 555 Timer can be used instead of a regular comparator.